GraceChan03/Texas-holdem-poker/specification/proposal.md

 # Proposal

+(This proposal is the same as the one was approved, except for some formatting)

 An online Texas Hold’em Poker entertainment platform with extra features.
 The rules can be found at https://en.wikipedia.org/wiki/Texas_hold_%27em.

 #### Basic functions: